 Stroke Prevention in Patients with Atrial Fibrillation:

-Atrial fibrillation is the most common sustained cardiac rhythm disorder and affects more than 6 million people in Europe, more than 2.3 million people in the U.S. and more than 800,000 individuals in Japan.
-In patients with atrial fibrillation, the irregular heartbeat makes them vulnerable to the formation of a blood clot in the atria, which can travel to the brain, potentially resulting in a stroke.
-Strokes cause damage to the brain, and can lead to physical and behavioral impairment, or even death.
-Significantly, people with atrial fibrillation are at a five-fold increased risk for stroke compared with the general population – about one-third of them will suffer a stroke.
+Atrial fibrillation is the most common cardiac rhythm disorder and affects more than 6 million people in Europe, more than 2.2 million people in the U.S. and more than 800,000 individuals in Japan.
+In patients with atrial fibrillation, the heart’s irregular heartbeat makes them vulnerable to the formation of a blood clot in the atria, which can travel to the brain, potentially causing a stroke.
+Common conditions such as high blood pressure, diabetes, and prior stroke, along with being over the age of 75, are factors that further increase the risk of stroke in people living with atrial fibrillation.
+People with atrial fibrillation are at a five-fold increased risk for stroke compared with the general population – and almost one third will suffer a stroke in their lifetime.

 To learn more about thrombosis, please visit www.thrombosisadviser.com.

 The Bayer Group is a global enterprise with core competencies in the fields of health care, nutrition and high-tech materials.
 Bayer HealthCare, a subgroup of Bayer AG with annual sales of EUR 16.9 billion (2010), is one of the world’s leading, innovative companies in the healthcare and medical products industry and is based in Leverkusen, Germany.
 The company combines the global activities of the Animal Health, Consumer Care, Medical Care and Pharmaceuticals divisions.
 Bayer HealthCare’s aim is to discover and manufacture products that will improve human and animal health worldwide.
 Bayer HealthCare has a global workforce of 55,700 employees (Dec 31, 2010) and is represented in more than 100 countries.
 Find more information at www.bayerhealthcare.com.

 Astrid Kranz, Tel. +49 30 468-12057